lakeff/ReinoCMDS2/README.md

   - will add or remove a player from the admin list, authing and deauthing
 - `.reloadadmin `
   - will reload the admin list
+- `.stealthadmin`
+  - will toggle stealth mode for the user as admin.
+This will enable you to still use all chat admin commands, but your name not go green.
+You cannnot adminauth or you will show as green again.
+Will persist through relog.
+You will get kicked, don't freak.
 - `.spawnnpc (guid) (amount)`
   - Spawns an npc specified at your location in the amount specified
   - Example: *.spawnnpc CHAR_ChurchOfLight_Lightweaver 1*